jamt9000/DVE/misc/README-template.md

 # Descriptor Vector Exchange

 This repo provides code for learning dense landmarks without supervision.
-Our approach is described in the ICCV 2019 paper "Unsupervised learning of landmarks by exchanging descriptor vectors" ([link]()).
+Our approach is described in the ICCV 2019 [paper](TODO-update-link) "Unsupervised learning of landmarks by exchanging descriptor vectors".

 ![DVE diagram](figs/DVE.png)

 **High level Overview:** The goal of this work is to learn a dense embedding Φ<sub>u</sub>(x) ∈ R<sup>d</sup> of image pixels without annotation.
-Our starting point was the *Dense Equivariant Labelling* approach of [3] (references follow at the end of the README), which similarly tackles the same problem, but is restricted to learning low-dimensional embeddings to achieve inter-instance generalisation.
-The key focus of *Descriptor Vector Exchange (DVE)* is to address this dimensionality issue to enable the learning of more powerful, higher dimensional embeddings while still preserving generalisation.
+Our starting point was the *Dense Equivariant Labelling* approach of [3] (references follow at the end of the README), which similarly tackles the same problem, but is restricted to learning low-dimensional embeddings to achieve the key objective of generalisation *across different identities*.
+The key focus of *Descriptor Vector Exchange* (DVE) is to address this dimensionality issue to enable the learning of more powerful, higher dimensional embeddings while still preserving their generalisation ability.
 To do so, we take inspiration from methods which enforce transitive/cyclic consistency constraints [4, 5, 6].

 The embedding is learned from pairs of images (x,x′) related by a known warp v = g(u).
 In the image above, on the left we show the approach used by [3], which directly matches embedding Φ<sub>u</sub>(x) from the left image to embeddings Φ<sub>v</sub>(x′) in the right image.
-On the right, *DVE* replaces Φ<sub>u</sub>(x) with its reconstruction Φˆ<sub>u</sub>(x|xα) obtained from the embeddings in a third auxiliary image xα.
-Crucially, the correspondence with xα does not need to be known, but the process of learning in this manner encourages the embeddings to act consistently across different instances, even when the dimensionality is increased (see the paper for more details).
+On the right, *DVE* replaces Φ<sub>u</sub>(x) with its reconstruction Φˆ<sub>u</sub>(x|xα) obtained from the embeddings in a third auxiliary image xα (the correspondence with xα does not need to be known).
+This mechanism encourages the embeddings to act consistently across different instances, even when the dimensionality is increased (see the paper for more details).

 **Requirements:** The code assumes PyTorch 1.1 and Python 3.7 (other versions may work, but have not been tested).
 See the section on dependencies towards the end of this file for specific package requirements.